 When the full REDs is implemented, it is probable that a device the size of a coat-button would have been located.
 There is a higher chance of locating detonators and broken parts of devices than with any other demining method I have seen.
 It is not always possible to make that kind of statement of confidence when metal-detectors are used, and is rarely possible when metal-detectors are used to search for minimum-metal mines in difficult soil conditions.
 This is not always because the metal-detector is incapable of locating the target.
 It is also because getting optimal performance from a metal-detector is difficult, and common methods of gaining confidence about this are not always reliable.

-Excavation with mattocks, pick-axes and improvised tooling is widely practiced throughout the HD industry.
+Area excavation with mattocks, pick-axes and improvised tooling is widely practiced throughout the HD industry.
 Accidents with these tools frequently result in severely disabling injury.
 One reason why this has not occurred with the REDS is undoubtedly the stand-off distance achieved by the long handles used.
 From the information made available, and from observing the REDS system in use, it is apparent that the system has safety advantages over other methods of excavation.
-The only reason to append any reservation to that statement is a minor concern about the consistent quality and condition of the rakes used.
+The only reason to append any reservation to that statement is a minor concern about the consistent quality and condition of the rakes that are used.
+My own designs will not separate in a blast, but some will.

 The endorsement of REDS given above does NOT apply when partial copies of the REDS are devised and implemented.
 Some of those that I have seen use different rake-heads and omit all chance of QA.
 These are, in my opinion, unacceptably and unnecessarily dangerous.